samtarbuttg/advanced-zone-helper/README.md

 # Advanced Zone Helper (IPC API Version)

 A KiCad 9.0+ plugin that creates zones from selected shapes, including ring zones and multi-hole zones between nested outlines.
-This version uses the new KiCad IPC API.
+Using the KiCad IPC API.

 ## Demo